Geography 321 - The United States » 2019 » Chapter 1 Test Introduction

 An area of near uniformity in one or more characteristics is called what?

-B. A formal region
+B. A core region

 D. A perceptual region